 Whether it is a matter of making minor adjustments to one’s current name, reverting back to one’s maiden name or taking on a new name altogether we can assist you with this providing you are based in England.

-We can draft a Change of Name Deed, provide you with 20 certified copies (which most of the various organisations will need) and provide an explanatory letter of advice as to how to notify the various organisation (each has its own procedures) for the sum of £125 plus VAT (£150 in total).
-It will be necessary to attend one of our offices to sign the Change of Name Deed so we can verify your ID at the same time.
+We can draft a Change of Name Deed, provide you with 20 certified copies (which most of the various organisations will need) and provide an explanatory letter of advice as to how to notify the various organisation (each has its own procedures) for the sum of £135 plus VAT (£162 in total).
+This Change of Name Deed will be accepted by HMRC, the Passport Office, the DVLA, banks and utility providers.
+We can witness your signature at our High Wycombe office or alternatively send you the Change of Name Deed for signing, with instructions and a stamp addressed envelope for you to return the document so we can quickly provide certified copies.